 At 16, Miyamura got a job at a service station as a mechanic — and joined his high school’s ROTC program.
 At 19, with World War II in full swing, he volunteered to join the U.S. Army, asking for assignment to the 442nd Infantry Regiment, comprised almost entirely of second-generation Japanese-Americans (“Nisei”).
 He trained as a machine-gunner for the Regiment, which would become one of the most-decorated units in U.S. military history.
 He was quickly discharged — Japan had surrendered — so Miyamura enlisted in the U.S. Army Reserve.
 Working for the Post Office in Gallup, Miyamura met Terry Tsuchimori, who with her family had been interned in Poston, Ariz., during the war.
 They married in 1948 and opened a service station, which they ran for 30 years.
-It was called Humble Oil.
+It was appropriately part of the Humble Oil chain.

 In 1950, Miyamura was recalled to active duty for the Korean War, arriving in-country that November.
 In April 1951, a night attack by Chinese soldiers overwhelmed the Americans, and Miyamura, then a corporal, could see his squad would not be able to hold out much longer.
 He ordered a retreat, but stayed behind to provide cover; he eventually ran out of ammunition, and disabled his weapon.
 He ran, but was confronted by a Chinese soldier with a grenade.
 Severely wounded, Miyamura woke up as a POW, along with his Army buddy Joe Annello — of Italian heritage — and others.
 It’s estimated in the meantime he had killed more than 50 enemy troops.
 Annello was wounded and could barely walk, so Miyamura, even though wounded himself, carried him.
 Chinese troops demanded he leave Annello behind — and both could see that the Chinese were shooting many stragglers.
 “Put me down, Hersh,” Annello said.
 “You got to keep going.”
 Miyamura sadly complied, saying, “I’m sorry, Joe.”
 The Chinese marched the prisoners 300 miles in five weeks with little food.